ogutu333/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents, including hidden files using long format
+Display current directory contents using long format, with user and gr oup IDs displayed numerically and hidden files